Benefits of Nettle and how to grow and wild harvest it

 • Supports blood sugar control, heart health, and more.*

-• Spinach Alternative: Young Nettle leaves are delicious, perfect in soups, or sautéed as a side dish or stuffed in lasagna.
+All spring long I love to use Nettles as a Spinach alternative.
+Young Nettle leaves are delicious, perfect in soups, or sautéed as a side dish or, my favorite, stuffed in lasagna.
 I prepare Nettles with Garlic and Lemon many times each spring.
 Cook or at least dunk Nettles in water to remove the sting!
 The stem has a rough texture - most people just use the leaves but I’ll include tender young stems too.
-If tender enough, the stems have a texture reminiscent of mushrooms.
+If tender enough, the stems have a texture reminiscent of mushrooms after cooking.

 • Gardening Companion: Nettle can be used to make a natural fertilizer.
 Put them in a bucket with water, let sit for a few days then pour or spray on your plants.
 You will see results!